Updated on: May 26, 2025

 - 🥇 1Password : Unbreakable security, a wide range of useful extras, and intuitive apps for all platforms and devices.
 It offers low-cost plans for individuals and families, is the only brand on the market that lets you add unlimited users to the family plan, and provides a risk-free 14-day free trial.

-I tested a lot of password managers to find the absolute best for 2025.
+I tested 30+ password managers to find the absolute best for 2025.
 I wanted to find affordable options that achieve the highest level of security while being easy to use.
 Now, that may sound impossible, but it’s not!

 Features like auto-fill, biometric logins, passkeys, and vault sharing make managing passwords easy and secure.
 The more of these a password manager includes, the higher it ranks for me.

-That said, there are a lot of really bad password managers out there — ineffective, overly complicated, and way too expensive.
+But features alone don’t make a password manager good.
+There are tons of bad options out there.
+Many are ineffective, overly complicated, and way too expensive.
 However, the password managers on this list have top-notch security and provide many excellent features for a reasonable price.

 In my opinion, 1Password strikes the perfect balance between security and usability — it has industry-standard and innovative security features, many valuable extras, easy-to-use apps for all devices and browsers, and low-cost plans for individual users and families.